KDE/digikam-doc/main_window/albums_view.rst

     - The Album **Date**: this will be used when you order your Albums by date using :menuselection:`View --> Sort Albums --> By Date`.

     - **Oldest**, **Average**, and **Newest** buttons: these will set the **Date** to the oldest, average or latest date of the images in that album.
-It will first try to calculate the average date of the images in the album based on the EXIF-headers.
+It will first try to calculate the average date of the images in the album based on the Exif-headers.
 If that fails it will fall back to the modification date of the files in that folder.

 Setting the Album Icon
 ~~~~~~~~~~~~~~~~~~~~~~